Carolista/swd-react-demo/README.md

 - Creating some components for composing pages
 - Adding temporary hard-coded content and structure with basic HTML
 - Incorporating CSS & responsive layouts after content is in place
-- Loop over lists, and produce multiple instances of JSX or minor components
+- Loop over lists with .map() to produce multiple instances of JSX or minor components
 - Storing test data and passing data through props

 > Use the `part1-solution-basics` branch to check my solution.